 The MICDS Boys Basketball team scored an exciting State championship during spring break!
 Check out some of the articles and recaps of their journey to first place!

 In a double overtime victory over Holt, the Rams secured their first final four appearance since 2002.
-Check out this article by the St. Louis Post-Dispatch, which recaps the high-stakes game with remarks by Head Coach Travis Wallace and highlights Brandon Clemens ’26 who scored a game-high of 21 points during the victory.
+Check out this article by the St. Louis Post-Dispatch, which recaps the high-stakes game with remarks by Head Coach Travis Wallace and highlights Brandon Clemens ’26, who scored a game-high 21 points during the victory.
 The final score was 59-47 for the Class 5 quarterfinal game on Saturday, March 14.

 In addition, the MICDS Boys Basketball team is ranked #5 in the Final 2025-26 Missouri Top 25 Boys High School Basketball State Rankings list on Sports Illustrated.
 Congrats, Rams!